XiaotaoChen/model-quantization/doc/detection.md

 ## Examples

 ### Detection

-- ResNet18-FCOS Quantization by LSQ into 2-bit model
+- ResNet18-FCOS 2-bit Quantization with LSQ

   1. Pretrain the full-precision and 2-bit backbone in the [`model-quantization`](https://github.com/blueardour/model-quantization) project.
 We provide pretrained models in [above  download links](./detection.md#Pretrained-models-and-quantization-results).
 Prepare your own model if other backbones are required.
 For ResNet-18, the pretrained model can be found in folder:

    Full precision model: `weights/pytorch-resnet18/resnet18_w32a32.pth`